PRUDHVI-14/Banking-Application/README.md

 <br>
 <b>Loan Approval</b>: Allows users to take a loan by providing basic credentials like name, monthly salary, Proffession type and loan amount.

-Deposit: Users can deposit money into their  individual accounts.
+<b>Deposit</b>: Users can deposit money into their  individual accounts.
-Withdrawal: Allows users to withdraw funds from their account, with balance checks.
+<b>Withdrawal<b/>: Allows users to withdraw funds from their account, with balance checks.
-Balance Inquiry: Check the current balance and Loan pending balance of an account.
+<b>Balance Inquiry<b/>: Check the current balance and Loan pending balance of an account.
-User Authentication: Simulates a login system where users authenticate with their credentials.
+<b>User Authentication<b/>: Simulates a login system where users authenticate with their credentials.
 Technologies Used
-Core Java: The application is developed using core Java concepts, including classes, encapsulation, switch statements,methods and multiple classes.
+<b>Core Java<b/>: The application is developed using core Java concepts, including classes, encapsulation, switch statements,methods and multiple classes.
-JDK 8 or higher: The project requires Java Development Kit (JDK) version 8 or higher for compiling and running the code.
+JDK 8 or higher<b/>: The project requires Java Development Kit (JDK) version 8 or higher for compiling and running the code.
 Prerequisites
 Before running the application, ensure you have the following installed:

-Java Development Kit (JDK): Version 8 or higher.
+Java Development Kit (JDK)<b/>: Version 8 or higher.
 You can download it from here.
 How to Run the Project
 Step 1: Clone the Repository
 Clone this repository to your local machine using the following command: